PHPCSStandards/PHPCSStandards.github.io/wiki/Usage.md

                                  Note: only php.ini settings which can be changed at runtime are supported.

 Reporting Options:
+  --report=<report(s)>           A comma-separated list of reports to print.
+Available reports: "full", "xml",
-  --report=<report>              Print either the "full", "xml", "checkstyle", "csv", "json", "junit",
+                                 "checkstyle", "csv", "json", "junit", "emacs", "source", "summary", "diff", "svnblame", "gitblame", "hgblame", "notifysend" or "performance".
-                                 "emacs", "source", "summary", "diff", "svnblame", "gitblame", "hgblame", "notifysend" or "performance" report or specify the path to a custom report class.
+                                 Or specify the path to a custom report class.
 By default, the "full" report is displayed.
   --report-file=<reportFile>     Write the report to the specified file path.
   --report-<report>=<reportFile> Write the report specified in <report> to the specified file path.
   --report-width=<reportWidth>   How many columns wide screen reports should be.
 Set to "auto" to use current